idaholab/moose/framework/doc/content/syntax/Functors/index.md

 or value before that previous one.

 !alert note
-If a Functor is reported as missing by the simulation, you may use the [!param](/Debug/SetupDebugAction/show_functors) to get more information about which functors were created and requested.
+If a Functor is reported as missing by the simulation, you may use the `Debug/`[!param](/Debug/SetupDebugAction/show_functors) parameter to get more information about which functors were created and requested.

 ## Developing with functors